paulbkim01/juniper-bin/README.md

 # juniper-bin
-An app where you can save your own code snippet
+Save your code snippets with ease.
+This repository is for my own learning purpose only.